 Moscow City has implemented a parking area control solution that utilizes long-range passive RFID tags and readers.
 The system allows only authorized automobiles to enter spaces reserved for various groups of people, such as residents and corporate tenants.
 At the same time, it provides for temporary parking for paying visitors.

 4. Tool Tracking in Diamond Mines with Passive RFID

 Tools and equipment used in mines and manufacturing plants are critical for daily operations.
 If stolen or misplaced, buying new ones can be wasteful for companies.
 Passive RFID stickers help workers and managers to identify and locate tools.

 A diamond mine in Canada uses a secure RFID tracking system that requires employees to sign tools out or into the store.
 It doesn’t need an attendant.
 The worker scans their badge and chooses to check out or return something accordingly.
 For accountability, the system scans the tool and displays its image for the worker to verify.

 5. RFID Tracking Stickers for Supply Chain Impact Monitoring

 Supplying damaged products can make consumers lose trust in your brand — and cost you unnecessary expense.
 Manufacturers and distributors can use ShockWatch RFID to track their shipments and know when goods get exposed to damaging impacts.

 The device comprises a passive RFID tag and an integrated impact indicator.
 These components make it almost impossible for items with impact damage to pass through the supply chain.

 ShockWatch RFID helps freight managers to identify potentially damaged products.
 If necessary, they can launch inspections en route.
-The passive RFID tags’ impact monitor enables you to hold the handler responsible and accountable, while enabling holistic supply chain optimization.
+The passive RFID tags’ impact monitor enables you to hold the handler accountable, while enabling holistic supply chain optimization.